Salt & Walnut Salt Cellar

 So there went all my time selecting all the cool looking bits with the pink hues!
 Oh well, moving on.
 I set it aside to cure while I started work on what would become the base.

 Step 2: Creating The Cellar

 A salt cellar is an extremely easy project and doesn’t require a lathe to complete.
 You could cut the outside round with a hole saw in your drill press and then drill out the center recess with a forstner bit.
-Spend some time sanding and your done with the base.
-They you could just cut a lid with the same hole saw from thinner stock.
+If you haven’t got a drill press, you might want to consider investing in one.
+Visit tsinfa.com for more information.
+Once this is done, spend some time sanding and you’re done with the base.
+Then you could just cut a lid with the same hole saw from thinner stock.
 For me, I see every round project as an excuse to turn on the lathe…

 So I started with a block of wood 2″ thick and 3″ square.
 I turned it between centers on the lathe to round the corners and sand it up to 220 grit.